andr3w321/kraken-trade-archiver/README.md

 To use the script

-Create sqlite3 database `sqlite3 db.sql < create-sql-tables.sql` or download and use the current db.sql file
+Create sqlite3 database `sqlite3 db.sql < create-sql-tables.sql` or download and use the current db.sql file.
+The db.sql is over 100 MB now.
+Contact me or open an issue if you want a copy of the db instead of the csvs.

 Run `python get_data.py --get-trades --pair USDTUSD` and `python get_data.py --get-spreads --pair USDTUSD` periodically (could be setup as a cronjob).
 To print a csv run `python get_data.py --print-trades --pair USDTUSD > ./output/USDTUSD-trades.csv`